 Online Social-Emotional Learning Apps

-There are apps out there that are designed to help kids learn important SEL skills.
+There are apps out there that are designed to help kids learn critical SEL skills.
 Most are free or low-cost.

 Check out these links and then find more ideas here!

-- GoNoodle – This app has a lot of fun, engaging videos.
+- GoNoodle – This app offers a wide variety of fun and engaging videos.
 It includes movement and mindfulness-based videos.

 - Smiling Mind – Helps kids with meditation.